South Dakota Cultural Heritage Center: The Cultural Heritage Center

-The 63,000-square-foot underground building serves as a reminder of the earth-berm lodges of the Arikara Indians that historically lived throughout the Missouri River Valley.
+The Cultural Heritage Center is a 68,000-square-foot, mostly underground building that resembles the earthen lodges of the Arikara Indians that historically lived throughout the Missouri River Valley.
 The building is covered with native prairie sod from Jones County and landscaped with native grasses and plants.
-Just like the sod houses and dugouts of early prairie settlers, the Center’s grasses are home to a variety of wildlife that feed on the wild flowers and herbs that grow in this natural cover.

-The building’s construction provides optimum climate control, energy efficiency, and minimum potential for damage to artifacts housed in the collections of the Museum and Archives.
+The building’s construction provides climate control, energy efficiency, and minimum potential for damage to artifacts housed in the collections of the Museum and Archives.